rednafi/fly-fastapi/README.md

 * To access the deployed OpenAPI docs provided by FastAPI, go to [https://fly-fastapi.fly.dev/docs](https://fly-fastapi.fly.dev/docs).
-* Use the doc to make request to the `GET /greetings` API endpoint.
+* Use the doc to make requests to the `GET /greetings` API endpoint.
 This endpoint leverages HTTP basic auth.
 The username is `ubuntu` and password is `debian`.
 * Or, you can use cURL to test the endpoint: